Top 5 Dr. Seuss Books

 by Paul Sanders

-Limiting this list to just five of Dr. Seuss's classic children's books undoubtedly leaves out more than a few favorites.
-Readers of all ages have been affected by the insightful subject matter, unforgettable illustrations and ironic poetry that characterize Dr. Seuss books, and everyone has their favorite.
-These five titles are just a few of the essential kids' books by Dr. Seuss that you'll want to add to your children's library.
+Limiting this list to just five of Dr. Seuss's classic children's books undoubtedly leaves out a few favorites.
+Readers of all ages have been affected by the insightful subject matter, unforgettable illustrations, and fun rhymes that characterize Dr. Seuss books.
+These five titles are just a few of the essential stories by this iconic author that you'll want to add to your children's library.
 Here are the top five Dr. Seuss books.